ducin/ducin.dev/posts/what-is-frontend-architecture.md

 The "_problem_" is that many of us Frontend Devs **lack skills and knowledge related to Software Architecture** as-is, as our focus is often somewhere else.
 And **these skills are absolutely required (but not sufficient) to make a project succeed long-term**.
 That's because architecture is the **invisible bridge between what's important from both the business and the tech perspectives**.

-While running developer trainings, consultancy activites or recruiting team leaders, etc., I tend to ask: _how do you understand **what is Software Architecture**_? *What are the most important aspects, what to watch out for, how to provide proper/healthy System Architecture, and what is the role of an Architect?*
+While running developer trainings, consultancy activities or recruiting team leaders, etc., I tend to ask: _how do you understand **what is Software Architecture**_? *What are the most important aspects, what to watch out for, how to provide proper/healthy System Architecture, and what is the role of an Architect?*

 Before moving on, take a while and try to answer these yourself 😉...